 “Natural gas” is not a renewable resource.
 Fracking to extract it can cause natural toxins and pollutants to seep into nearby soil, drinking water, and streams.
 And natural gas is mainly composed of methane, which can leak during fracking and transportation.
 Methane is a very significant source of the greenhouse gases that cause global warming.
 It’s dozens of times more significant by volume than carbon dioxide.
 Meanwhile, even the fumes from natural gas that is flared or burned properly (on a stove top for example) are neither benign nor natural.

 However, the two main byproducts of natural gas combustion are carbon dioxide and water vapor.
 Compared to coal an petroleum, it’s a cleaner fuel if properly burned.
 Consider the source of your electricty when trying to assess if you wish to install gas burners and ovens in your kitchen.
 Seattle, for example, has greener, more renewable electricity than its Eastside suburbs.

 Other kitchen and outdoor grill safety tips relating to gas stoves and stove tops:

 In your kitchen:

-- Children should be taught not to turn any range knobs.
+- Teach children not to turn any range knobs.

 - Keep all combustible materials, such as paper towels, curtains, clothing, and electric cords, away from range burners.

 - Keep an all-purpose (ABC rated) fire extinguisher in a convenient location.
 In the event of a range-top fire, use the extinguisher.
-You can also use baking soda to put out a grease fire, and small fires often can be smothered with a wet towel or a large pot cover.
+You can also use baking soda to put out a grease fire, and smother small fires with a wet towel or a large pot cover.

 - Keep burners and the range top clean.
 Boil overs and accumulations of grease can create a fire hazard.